Bacteria: The Space Colonists What'sNEW since 1997

 On April 20, 1967, the unmanned lunar lander Surveyor 3 landed near Oceanus Procellarum on the surface of the moon.
 One of the things aboard was a television camera.
 Two-and-a-half years later, on November 20, 1969, Apollo 12 astronauts Pete Conrad and Alan L. Bean recovered the camera.
 When NASA scientists examined it back on Earth they were surprised to find specimens of Streptococcus mitis that were still alive.
 Because of the precautions the astronauts had taken, NASA determined that the germs were inside the camera when it was retrieved, so they must have been there before the Surveyor 3 was launched.
 Apparently, these bacteria had survived for 31 months in the vacuum of the moon's atmosphere.
 Perhaps NASA shouldn't have been surprised, because there are other bacteria that thrive under near-vacuum pressure on the earth today.
 Anyway, we now know that the vacuum of space is not a fatal problem for bacteria.

 What about the low temperature and the possible lack of liquid water in space?
-The bacteria in the camera recovered from the moon would have suffered huge monthly temperature swings and the complete lack of water.
+The bacteria hiding in the camera recovered from the moon would have suffered huge monthly temperature swings and the complete lack of water.
 Freezing and drying, in the presence of the right protectants, are actually two ways normal bacteria can enter a state of suspended animation.
 And interestingly, if the right protectants aren't supplied originally, the bacteria that die first supply them for the benefit of the surviving ones.
 English microbiologist John Postgate discusses this fact in The Outer Reaches of Life (1994) (2):

 "When a population of bacteria dries out without a protectant, many of the cells break open and release their internal contents.
 Among these contents are proteins, gums and sugars, all of which are protective.
 If the population is sufficiently dense, so that significant amounts of protectant are released, material released from the majority which died first can protect a few of their surviving fellows.